 Oxfordshire MPs meet the Oxfordshire Clinical Commissioning Group – 2 December 2016

-Victoria now hopes to arrange a further meeting with David Smith and other local MPs to discuss the consultation document, ensuring it is accessible to all of her constituents.
+Victoria now hopes to arrange a further meeting with David Smith to discuss the consultation document, ensuring it is accessible to all of her constituents.

 Victoria with Oxfordshire MPs, David Smith and Stuart Bell CBE